maximeraafat/maximeraafat.github.io/_projects/case_studies.md

 ### Ethical Challenges of Deepfake

-Below is a last example of a pannel that I presented in the frame of an optional lecture, discussing the ethical challenges involved in rapidly emerging technologies such as deepfake.
+Below is an other example of a panel I presented in the frame of an optional lecture, discussing the **ethical challenges** involved in rapidly emerging technologies such as **deepfake**.
 {:style="text-align: justify"}

+{% assign title = '' | split: ', ' %}
 {% assign docs = 'deepfake_ppt' | split: ', ' %}
 {% assign no_cover = true %}